 BOSTON, MA — The Boston Red Sox today announced the following roster moves:

-- Infielder Sean Coyle was selected to the major league roster from Double-A Portland.
+· Right-handed pitcher Tanner Houck was selected to the active major league roster from the Alternate Training Site.

 · To make room for Houck on the 40-man roster, left-handed pitcher Kyle Hart was transferred to the 45-day injured list.

 · To make room for Houck on the active roster, right-handed pitcher Andrew Triggs was placed on the 10-day injured list (retroactive to September 12) with right radial nerve irritation.

 Chief Baseball Officer Chaim Bloom made the announcement.

 Houck, 24, will wear number 89 and start tonight’s series opener against the Miami Marlins.
 Ranked the Red Sox’ No. 10 prospect by MLB.com, the right-hander will become the first member of the club’s 2017 June Draft class to appear in the majors, having been selected in the first round (24th overall) out of the University of Missouri.
 In 66 career minor league outings (50 starts), Houck is 15-20 with a 4.08 ERA (113 ER/249.0 IP) and 8.78 strikeouts per 9.0 innings.
 Named a 2019 Eastern League mid-season All-Star with Double-A Portland, he also made his Triple-A debut last season and posted a 3.24 ERA (9 ER/25.0 IP) with a .209 opponent batting average in 16 appearances with Pawtucket, including two starts.